Guidelines for the Submission of Monographs

 Monographs have no set publication schedule.
 The Monograph Committee will publish approved monographs upon their completion.

 - Does the paper contain any material that is proprietary?
 This may include factual data, charts, graphs, etc. If so, has the author obtained permission from the relevant party to release the proprietary information?
-This permission sheet should be attached to the submitted paper.
+This permission statement should be uploaded in Step 6 on the ScholarOne website for CAS Publications.

-- Is the author prepared to execute a copyright assignment agreement with the CAS (see copyright form appended to the Guides for the Submission of Papers)?
+- Is the author prepared to execute a copyright assignment agreement with the CAS (see copyright form in the “Instructions and Forms” pull-down menu in the upper right of the ScholarOne website for CAS Publications and appended to the Guides for the Submission of Papers)?
 If so, this should be stated affirmatively.
-A paper will not be accepted without a copyright agreement.
+A paper will not be accepted without a copyright agreement uploaded in Step 6.
 The CAS Publications Production Coordinator will acknowledge the receipt of the paper.

 Upon receipt of the paper, the CAS Publications Production Coordinator will determine whether the paper complies with the Procedures for Submission of Papers.
 If it does not, the paper will be returned to the author with comments as to the deficiencies.
 If the paper does comply, the paper will be forwarded on to the Monograph Committee for initial review.
 If the paper is found to be suitable for publication, the paper will be assigned to peer reviewers and the author will be informed of this decision.